error418/prosody/README.md

 Container configuration can be customized using initialization scripts mounted to `/entrypoint.d/`.
 Scripts in this directory will be executed when launching the container.

-This can be for example used for:
+This can for example be used for installing prosody modules using `prosodyctl install`.

-* Adding custom CA certificates
-* Installing prosody modules using `prosodyctl install`

 > [!IMPORTANT]
 > Scripts are run with the user the container starts with.